MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 ### Entry points

-When defining an entry point into a Q# program, the Q# compiler recognizes the [`@EntryPoint()` attribute](xref:Microsoft.Quantum.Core.EntryPoint) rather requiring that entry points have a particular name (e.g.: `main`, `Main`, or `__main__`).
+When defining an entry point into a Q# program, the Q# compiler recognizes the [`@EntryPoint()` attribute](xref:Microsoft.Quantum.Core.EntryPoint) rather requiring that entry points have a particular name (for example: `main`, `Main`, or `__main__`).
 That is, from the perspective of a Q# developer, entry points are ordinary operations annotated with `@EntryPoint()`.
-Moreover, Q# entry points may be entry points for an entire application (for example, in Q# standalone executable programs), or may be an interface between a Q# program and the host program for an application (i.e.: when using Q# with Python or .NET), such that the name "main" could be misleading when applied to a Q# entry point.
+Moreover, Q# entry points may be entry points for an entire application (for example, in Q# standalone executable programs), or may be an interface between a Q# program and the host program for an application (for example, when using Q# with Python or .NET), such that the name "main" could be misleading when applied to a Q# entry point.

 We suggest using naming entry points to reflect the use of the `@EntryPoint()` attribute by using the general advice for naming operations listed above.